ibm-cloud-docs/solution-tutorials/rework-users-teams-applications.hidden.md

 <!--#/istutorial#-->

-This tutorial gives an overview of the concepts available in {{site.data.keyword.cloud_notm}} to manage identity and access management and how they can be implemented to support the multiple development stages of an application.
+This tutorial gives an overview of the concepts available in {{site.data.keyword.cloud_notm}} for identity and access management and how they can be implemented to support the multiple development stages of an application.
 {: shortdesc}

-When building an application, it is very common to define multiple environments reflecting the development lifecycle of a project from a developer committing code to the application code being made available to the end-users. *Sandbox*, *test*, *staging*, *UAT* (user acceptance testing), *pre-production*, *production* are typical names for these environments.
+When building an application, it is very common to define multiple environments.
+They reflect the development lifecycle of a project from a developer committing code to the application code being made available to the end-users. *Sandbox*, *test*, *staging*, *UAT* (user acceptance testing), *pre-production*, *production* are typical names for these environments.

 Isolating the underlying resources, implementing governance and access policies, protecting a production workload, validating changes before pushing them to production, are some of the reasons why you would want to create these separate environments.

 ## Objectives
 {: #rework-users-teams-applications-objectives}

-* Learn about {{site.data.keyword.iamlong}}
+* Learn about {{site.data.keyword.iamlong}}.
-* Configure a project with separation between roles and environments
+* Configure a project with separation between roles and environments.
-* Setup continuous integration
+* Setup continuous integration.

 ## Define a project
 {: #rework-users-teams-applications-1}

 Let's consider a sample project with the following components:
-* several microservices deployed in {{site.data.keyword.containershort_notm}},
+* several microservices deployed in {{site.data.keyword.containershort_notm}} within {{site.data.keyword.vpc_short}} (Virtual Private Cloud),
 * databases,
 * file storage buckets.